15 University Graduate CV Examples [& Templates]

 • strong grades;

-• and relevant course modules.
+• and relevant modules.

 • Including a CV objective will also go a long way in demonstrating your offerings and career goals.